-- Burns and skin trauma.
+- Burns and skin injuries.
 You might not feel temperature changes or pain on parts of your body that are numb.

 - Infection.
 Your feet and other areas lacking sensation can become injured without your knowing.
-Check these areas regularly and treat minor injuries before they become infected, especially if you have diabetes mellitus.
+Check these areas regularly and treat minor injuries before they become infected, especially if you have diabetes.

 - Falls.
 Weakness and loss of sensation may be associated with lack of balance and falling.